obada-naser/reading-notes/README.md

 # summary of my background:

-Hello, my name is obada hemadneh and I am 24 years old.
+Hello, my name is obada hemadneh and I am 25 years old.
 I am fresh graduate in telecommunication engineer.
 I have basic knowledge in programming and I'm here to develop my knowledge to become a better engineer.

-# Code 102 Reading Notes
+# Code 102 Reading Notes: Intro to Software Development

 ## Table of content: